 Have your blood drawn for infectious disease testing

-- Blood tests can be drawn at another facility within 7 days of sperm freezing.
-At the time of the blood draw, please request that results be sent to NCFMC as well as to the referring doctor.
+- At the time of the blood draw, please request that results be sent to NCFMC as well as to the referring doctor.
 Copies of the results should be faxed to NCFMC at (916) 773-2162.
-If blood tests are done at another facility, it is your responsibility to follow up to make sure all results are received.
+It is your responsibility to follow up to make sure all results are received.

 - Required blood tests are the following: